FlatbreadLabs/flatbread/README.md

 ## Query within your app ❓❓

-[Check out the playground for an example](https://github.com/tonyketcham/flatbread/tree/main/playground) of using Flatbread with SvelteKit to safely shoot off GraphQL queries using a static (or node) adapter.
+[Check out the example integrations](https://github.com/tonyketcham/flatbread/tree/main/examples) of using Flatbread with frameworks like SvelteKit and Next.js.

 ## Field Overrides